 Matera is a very unusual town famous for its Sassi, the cave-dwellings of Sassi di Matera.
 The caves have been inhabited for centuries until the residents have been moved to residential buildings in the 1950s.
 Some of the caves have been converted to modern B&Bs, hotels and restaurants with its own charm and fascination.

 If you drive along the Strada Statale 7 Via Appia and turn left on Contrada Murgia Timone you will reach a viewpoint at the very end of the road.
 This spot was one of the filming locations for „The Passion of the Christ“ with Mel Gibson.
 There is an old local guy sitting there waiting for tourists to show them around.
 When I arrived at the spot I was the only tourist and this man guided me down to some caves.
 Since I didn’t understand him properly, I wasn’t aware what he’s gonna show me until I realized he wanted to show me some caves.
-I thought it was probably not very clever to accompany a man to some dark caves, but at the end he was just trying to be friendly and wanted to show his pride on his hometown.
+I thought it was probably not very clever to accompany a man to some dark caves, but at the end, he was just trying to be friendly and wanted to show his pride in his hometown.

-The oldest part of the town is built on the edge of a plateau and it’s pretty much a typical Italian centre with its small alleys.
+The oldest part of the town is built on the edge of a plateau and it’s pretty much a typical Italian center with its small alleys.
 You can stroll through town, have a coffee or visit some churches and museums if you’re interested in some cultural experience.

 You can use the train if you want to visit Matera for a day from Bari.
 If you’re doing a round trip, the best option is a rental car.
-Matera however is a bit tricky with parking and you might need to walk into the city center from a parking lot.
+Matera, however, is a bit tricky with parking and you might need to walk into the city center from a parking lot.

-Locorotondo, Cisternino and Ostuni are quite similar from the outside, but still each city spreads its own flair and charm and I am glad I’ve seen them all.
+Locorotondo, Cisternino and Ostuni are quite similar from the outside, but still, each city spreads its own flair and charm and I am glad I’ve seen them all.

 Have you visited one of these cites?
 I’d love to hear your thoughts and if you fell in love, too.